College of Law

 Juris Doctor (J.D.)
 Degree with Distinction

-Students graduating in 2016-17 who attain a Cumulative Weighted Average of 75% in courses credited towards a degree in the College of Law will be awarded the degree with Distinction.
-Students graduating in 2016-17 who attain a Cumulative Weighted Average of 80% credited towards a degree in the College of Law will be awarded the degree with Great Distinction provided, in each case, that all work was completed to the satisfaction of the faculty.
-Averages required in future years are currently under review.
+Graduating students who attain a minimum cumulative weighted average of 76% in courses credited towards a degree in the College of Law will be awarded the degree with Distinction.
+Graduating students who attain a minimum cumulative weighted average of 80% in courses credited towards a degree in the College of Law will be awarded the degree with Great Distinction.

 After Law School - Becoming a Lawyer

 There are many career and academic options available to a student with a law degree, however many require the student become a practicing licensed lawyer in Canada.
 Each province/territory has its own procedure and rules regarding the process to become a licensed lawyer.
 Every student is individually responsible to ensure they meet the requirements of the Law Society in the province/territory they are interested in becoming a student-at law and eventually licensed to practice as a lawyer.
 As well, there are some steps to be aware of that arise during law school.

 The information below is provided as an overview and the Law Society in which the student wishes to practice must be consulted.
 Generally the steps to becoming a lawyer are as follows: